ibm-watson-data-lab/simple-logging-service/tutorial/tutorial.md

   <script src="//metrics-collector.mybluemix.net/tracker.js" siteid="cds.search.engine"></script>
 ```

 The "application" is identified by the siteid, so if you use the same siteid on different web pages, their metrics will be grouped and analyzed together (you will still be able to identify the different web pages via the `trackPageView` Piwik event that's being tracked, and shows up in the database as the `url` key).

+This concludes the data development part of our metrics collection exercise.
+Now you are ready to move on to Part 2 of the tutorial, [Metrics Analytics](https://github.com/ibm-cds-labs/metrics-analytics/blob/master/tutorial/tutorial.md).